raminazizi/077Blackjack/readme.md

 --Special Effects:
    - After winning/losing the entire game show graphics
-   - Bond jokes after winning a couple of hands
-   - Bond video when you get close to $2M.

-Research Questions:
+--Research Questions:
   - When does a new deck come in? and how to shuffle properly
   - How does the dealer work?
 Who has the first cards?
-Dealer's turned card
+Dealer's turned card.
+  - Does it make sense to create split cards?

-Nice to have options:
+--Nice to have options:
-  - Show the total count for the dealer and Bond's hand.
+  - Allow player to split cards
+  - Allow player to change the wager for each hand
+  - Bond jokes after winning a couple of hands
+  - Bond video when you get close to $2M.